cmu-phil/Spectral/README.md

-# Spectral
+# Spectral Sequences

 Formalization project of the CMU HoTT group towards formalizing the Serre spectral sequence.

+Currently in the project: Jeremy Avigad, Steve Awodey, Ulrik Buchholtz, Floris van Doorn, Egbert Rijke, Mike Shulman.

-## Things to do for Lean SS project
+## Things to do for Lean spectral sequences project

 Lang's algebra (revised 3rd edition) contains a chapter on general homology theory, with a section on spectral sequences.
 Thus, we can use this book at least as an outline for the algebraic part of the project.